 Nutrients When You Water Cannabis Plants:

 Watering cannabis plants will basically work as a two-way process that also serves as their feeding time.
-As such, you will have to know how many nutrients to place into your watering supplies in order to water marijuana plants properly.
+As such, you will have to know how many nutrients to place into your watering supplies to water marijuana plants properly.
 Insufficient amounts will not allow them to trigger faster growth and the buildup of better yields.
 On the other hand, excess amounts of nutrients can lead to the suffering of nutrient lockout, which builds up too many salts and minerals that block the absorption of nutrients by the roots.

 Macronutrients, which are composed of nitrogen, phosphorus, and potassium, are the essential compounds required by cannabis plants to fully develop themselves.
 Starting from the 3rd to 4th week of the vegetative stages, they will generally require a 3:1:1 NPK ratio.
 As for the flowering stages, switching to a 1:3:2 NPK ratio for the early to middle weeks and subsequently dropping to a 0:3:3 ratio is a key formula that many growers apply.

 Micronutrients, on the other hand, are the secondary nutrients that aren’t exactly required by the plants.
 However, it is still highly recommended to provide your growing cannabis plants with sufficient amounts of each.
 This will boost the performance of your weed crops and lead to much better growth of leaves, stems, branches, and buds.
 Micronutrients will also strengthen the immune systems of your cannabis plants, keeping them healthy and durable.
 This set of nutes consists of calcium, boron, zinc, iron, magnesium, copper, and manganese.